EricBryann/CG4002/README.md

 The code for relay node must be run on a Linux OS due to the constraints of the BluePy library used.
 The file "4002_p1.py" handles the connection of the three beetles owned by player 1, while the file "4002_p2.py" handles the connection of the three beetles owned by player 2.

-Before these two internal comm files run, the Ultra96 server must be activated and has started listening for connections.
+The internal communication servers act as clients to the Ultra96 server.
+As such, before these two internal comm files run, the Ultra96 server must first be activated and has started listening for connections.

 ## External Comms